Hermosillo: Parks and recreation

 Just outside the city proper on the highway to Guaymas is the Centro Ecológico de Sonora (Ecological Center of Sonora).
 The center has more than 300 species of plants and 200 species of animals from both Sonora and other parts of the world.
 All of the animals live in recreated natural habitats.
 The Sonoran collection is part of one of CES's main functions, which is to preserve the flora and fauna of the state.
 The collection contains representations of animals and plants from the four main habitats of the state: mountains, grassland, desert and sea.
 Some of the species are in danger of extinction such as the bighorn sheep, the white-tailed deer as well as a number of bird and reptile species.

-The Dr. Alfonso Ortiz Tirado Festival has been an annual event since 1985 and is the most important cultural event in northwest Mexico.
-It takes place in Hermosillo and a number of other municipalities in the state.
-Representatives from various Mexican states and countries such as Spain, the United States, Brazil, Germany and others send artists to perform and exhibit their work.
-The event is organized by the Sonoran state government and the Instituto Sonorense de Cultura.

 In the Coloso neighborhood of Hermosillo, and other locations in Sonora, the Yaqui people are known for their celebrations of Holy Week, which mix Catholic and indigenous religious practices.
 In Hermosillo, the main brotherhood that sponsors this event is called the Fariseos.
 Rites performed during this week are intended to combat evil and sickness, calling upon both saints and "temastians" or medicine men to use magic to expel evil spirits.
 During this time participants dress in traditional Yaqui clothing and perform native dances such as El Coyote (The Coyote), Matachines, Los Pascolas and especially the Danza del Venado (Deer Dance), animal sacred to the Yaqui as a symbol of good.

 Two other major festivals there include the Fiesta de la Vendimia (Grape Harvest Festival) in July and the Feria Exposición Ganadera e Industrial (Livestock and Industry Exposition and Fair) in May.